 Shine TV grew to be one of the UK’s largest indies with shows such as Masterchef (BBC1 and BBC2); Got to Dance (Sky1); Gladiators (Sky1); The Biggest Loser (ITV1) and The Magicians (BBC1).
 Karen launched Tuesday’s Child Television in Sept 2012.
 As a teenager she’d dreamed of being Monday’s Child, but now is happy to be “full of grace”.
 Her twins are also Tuesday’s children, but are fantastically fair of face too.

 Steph joined Tuesday’s Child in its first few months and has worked closely with Karen to build the company into the respected indie it is today.
-As Creative Director, Popular Factual her remit and stable is broad – from the global fact ent format Lego Masters to the genre bending reality horror gameshow Killer Camp, rigged formats in Dutch coffeeshops and Welsh bingo halls alongside travelogues and access documentaries.
+As Creative Director, her remit and stable is broad – from the global entertainment format Lego Masters to the genre bending reality horror gameshow Killer Camp, comedy panel shows like Guessable?, rigged fact ent formats in Dutch coffeeshops and Welsh bingo halls alongside travelogues such as Extraordinary Escapes with Sandi Toksvig and access documentaries.

 Steph recently celebrated her telly silver jubilee; a 25 year adventure that began in comedy development at Thames Television, luring young comics from the dimly lit comedy clubs into the bright lights of the television studio.
 Little did she know how much she’d need a sense of humour when she was tasked with making a new series about dusting for Channel 4 and found herself knee-deep in filth as she unleashed Kim and Aggie on the nation in How Clean Is Your House?
 Steph realised her television calling was to help people, and in her role as Editor of Factual at TalkbackThames she spent the next four years in other people’s homes, installing cameras in their bedrooms, re-designing their homes and clearing their clutter in various Channel 4 and BBC features shows.
 After homes came balls and boobs at Maverick Television with a role as Executive Producer of C4’s Embarrassing Bodies, which picked up three Baftas and an Emmy for its multi-platform innovations.
 Five years later, she moved to Shine TV to head up Factual Entertainment and did a stint at Dragonfly overseeing spin-offs of One Born Every Minute whilst birthing Channel 4’s What Happens in Kavos.